Skip to content

 self.last_error = exception

-async def execute(self, prompt: str, attempt: int, timeout: float):
+async def execute(self, prompt: str, attempt: int, timeout: float, state=None):

 if attempt == 1: